 How to Know If You're in an Economic Boom

 The National Bureau of Economic Research determines when a boom occurs.
-It uses economic indicators such as employment, retail sales and industrial production.
-Since 1854, there have been 33 economic booms.
-They typically last 38.7 months each.
+It uses economic indicators such as employment, industrial production, and retail sales.
+Since 1854, there have been 33 boom and bust cycles.
+On average, each boom cycle lasts 38.7 months.

-As a boom starts when economic output, as measured by GDP turns positive.
-Many other economic indicators may have already turned positive before that.
+A boom starts when economic output, as measured by GDP, turns positive.
+Most leading economic indicators have already turned positive before that.